wolfSSL/documentation/wolfSSL/src/chapter04.md

 ### Block and Stream Ciphers

-wolfSSL supports the **AES**, **DES**, **3DES**, and **Camellia** block ciphers and the **RC4**, **RABBIT**, **HC-128** and **CHACHA20 **stream ciphers.
-AES, DES, 3DES, RC4 and RABBIT are enabled by default.
-Camellia, HC-128, and ChaCha20 can be enabled when building wolfSSL (with the [`--enable-hc128`](chapter02.md#enable-hc128), [`--enable-camellia`](chapter02.md#enable-camellia), and [`--disable-chacha`](chapter02.md#disable-chacha) build options, respectively).
+wolfSSL supports the **AES**, **DES**, **3DES**, and **Camellia** block ciphers and the **RC4**, and **CHACHA20 **stream ciphers.
+AES, DES, 3DES and RC4 are enabled by default.
+Camellia, and ChaCha20 can be enabled when building wolfSSL (with the [`--enable-camellia`](chapter02.md#enable-camellia), and [`--disable-chacha`](chapter02.md#disable-chacha) build options, respectively).
 The default mode of AES is CBC mode.
 To enable GCM or CCM mode with AES, use the [`--enable-aesgcm`](chapter02.md#enable-aesgcm) and [`--enable-aesccm`](chapter02.md#enable-aesccm) build options.
 Please see the examples for usage and the [wolfCrypt Usage Reference](chapter10.md#wolfcrypt-usage-reference) for specific usage information.

-While SSL uses RC4 as the default stream cipher, it has been obsoleted due to compromise. wolfSSL has added two ciphers from the eStream project into the code base, RABBIT and HC-128.
-RABBIT is nearly twice as fast as RC4 and HC-128 is about 5 times as fast!
-So if you've ever decided not to use SSL because of speed concerns, using wolfSSL's stream ciphers should lessen or eliminate that performance doubt.
-Recently wolfSSL also added ChaCha20.
+While SSL uses RC4 as the default stream cipher, it has been obsoleted due to compromise.
+Recently wolfSSL added ChaCha20.
 While RC4 is about 11% more performant than ChaCha, RC4 is generally considered less secure than ChaCha.
 ChaCha can put up very nice times of it’s own with added security as a tradeoff.

 To see a comparison of cipher performance, visit the wolfSSL Benchmark web page, located here: <https://www.wolfssl.com/docs/benchmarks>.